gisostallenberg/php-stratum-mysql/docs/installing.rst

   composer require setbased/php-stratum-mysql
   composer require setbased/php-stratum

-The first line installs the MySQL and MariaDB backend and the second line install the frontend (a.k.a the CLI) of PhpStratum.
+The first line installs the MySQL and MariaDB backend and the second line installs the frontend (a.k.a the CLI) of PhpStratum.

 Running PhpStratum
 ``````````````````